StaticGamerYT-India/MusicBotWithFilters/README.md

 An advanced Music Bot, with 30+ Radio Stations, with capability of filters, like Bassboost, Nightcore, etc. and reaction interactivity.
 Based on ytdl-core with discord.js Guide Handler.
 With ideas from eritislami

+## LICENSE

+    An advanced Music Bot, with 30+ Radio Stations, with capability of filters, like Bassboost, Nightcore, etc. and reaction interactivity.
+Based on ytdl-core with discord.js       Guide Handler.
+With ideas from eritislami.
+    Copyright (C) 2020  Navaneeth K M

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.`

 ### **IMPORTANT!**

 If you decide to use this Bot, [check out this Github repo first](https://github.com/StaticGamerYT-India/Music-Bot-For-Discord) cause this is the same exact Bot with standard Discord/Unicode Emojis, which means that you can just simply use it instantly without changing the emojis!